GetSilverfin/ixbrl-bookmarklet/README.md

 ## How to contribute ?

 Do you want to make your own changes to the bookmarklet?
 That's great!
-The entire logic to make this bookmarklet work is stored in the file named `iXBRL-bookmarklet-code.js`.
+The entire logic to make this bookmarklet work is stored in the file named `iXBRL-bookmarklet-code.js` in `src` folder.
 You can work on that one and make all the changes you need.
-Then, you can run the `node createBookmarklet.js` to convert the previous file into a one-line JavaScript code, that can be easily copy-pasted into a bookmark (running `node createBookmarklet.js` will overwrite your existing `iXBRL-bookmarklet-one-line.js` file).
+Then, you can run the `node createBookmarklet.js` to convert the previous file into a one-line JavaScript code, that can be easily copy-pasted into a bookmark.
+This will create a new `iXBRL-bookmarklet-one-line.js` file inside your src folder.
 Don't forget to submit your updates or fixes vía a Pull Request.

 ## Disclaimer